Fractured Magic: Chapter Nineteen

 “Try not to listen,” Leileas told the orinians.
 “Drys, will you fly ahead and tell Muir and Senga to expect visitors?”

-“I’ll see you all at the bottom,” Drys said with a lazy salute and an unsympathetic smile.
+“Of course.
+I’ll see you all at the bottom,” Drys said with a lazy salute and an unsympathetic smile.
 With that, they spread their wings and took off, leaving the others to start their slow descent.
 Leileas waited patiently for the orinians after each step, apparently in no rush to reach the bottom.

 Leileas only nodded.

 “Yes,” Leileas said approvingly.
-“As Atuos is the patron Guardian of your species, Ellaes is ours.
+“As Atuos is the patron Guardian of your people, Ellaes is ours.
 She created this forest for us during the Great War to keep us safe from the outside world.”

 “This Muir and Senga we’re meeting,” Kieran started as they walked, “They’re the ones you mentioned earlier?”